Premier Hockey Federation: 2020–21

-The five teams from the previous season returned and the expansion Toronto Six were added.
-Due to the on-going COVID-19 pandemic, the start of the regular season was pushed back to November 2020 and was to last until mid-March 2021 with 60 regular season games before the Isobel Cup playoffs.
+The five teams from the previous season returned, and the expansion Toronto Six were added.
+Due to the ongoing COVID-19 pandemic, the start of the regular season was pushed to November 2020 and expected to last until mid-March 2021 with 60 regular-season games before the Isobel Cup playoffs.
 The start date was postponed again to January 2021, with each team playing five games, one against each team, before starting the Isobel Cup playoffs.
 All games were held at Herb Brooks Arena in Lake Placid, New York.

 During the two-week season, the Riveters had to withdraw from participation after several members of the organization tested positive for COVID-19.
 Several days later, the Whale forfeited their final game and withdrew before the playoffs.
 The league suspended play one day before the playoffs were to begin.
 The league rescheduled the Isobel Cup playoffs for March 26 and 27 in Brighton, Massachusetts.
 On March 27, Boston won its second Isobel Cup title.

 2021–22

-On April 28, 2021, the league announced that it was planning to double the salary cap of every franchise to $300,000, based on projections of financial stability for the seventh season.
+On April 28, 2021, the league announced it was planning to double the salary cap of every franchise to $300,000, based on projections of financial stability for the seventh season.
 The Pride won their second consecutive and third overall Isobel Cup.